Rebuilding the Trolley System

 Palomar Trolley Station Bus Stops

-Due to construction, parking and bus stop locations for Routes 712 and 712-L at the Palomar Station have been temporarily relocated.
+Due to construction, parking and bus stop locations for routes at the Palomar Station have been temporarily relocated.

--Parking has been eliminated at the south end of the station to accommodate construction.
+Parking has been eliminated at the north end of the station to accommodate construction.

 Please see diagram below for temporary stop locations.